digitallinguistics/data-format/.github/CONTRIBUTING.md

         - `patch`: Typos, changes to descriptions, minor bugs and hotfixes, or other changes that do not address the functionality of the schema

+1. **Increment the versions** of affected schemas if you didn't in the last step

 1. **Run the tests** using `npm test` in the command line.
 Fix any issues that arise.
 If you find an issue that is unrelated to the one you are working on, open a new issue for it.

 1. **Double-check the documentation** (`README.md`, `CONTRIBUTING.md`) to make sure it still reflects the changes you made.